TheCarsonWest/TheCarsonWest.github.io/test/content/Population Distribution.md

  [APHG Unit 1](./../aphg-unit-1/)
-### Population distribution is the pattern of human settlement – the spread of people across the earth.
+# Population Distribution ### Population distribution is the pattern of human settlement – the spread of people across the earth.

 - [Population density](./../population-density/) is a measure of the average population per square mile or kilometer of an area – how crowded a place is
 - [Ecumene](./../ecumene/) is a term used by geographers to mean inhabited land